 India’s HIV/AIDS epidemic is at a turning point.
-India currently ranks third in the world, with an estimated 21 lakh people living with HIV.
+India currently ranks third in the world, with an estimated 2.1 million people living with HIV.

-But we have made significant progress in recent years, with a reported drop of 66 percent in the number new infections from 2000 and 32% decline from 2007.
+But we have made significant progress in recent years, with a reported drop of 66 per cent in the number of new infections from 2000 and a 32% decline from 2007.

 We can do even better.
 However, formidable challenges remain if we are to end AIDS in India.